 Knowledge Base

-How to Reissue Your SSL Certificate
+How to reissue an SSL certificate

 You must reissue your SSL certificate if certain information changes, such as moving to a new location, changing server types, or changing hosting providers.
 You can reissue your SSL certificate at any time and as many times as you need.
 For SSL certificates with a 2-year term, you must reissue the certificate after one year.

 Important: For security reasons, all SSL certificates must be reissued after a maximum of 398 days.
-If your Account Manager looks similar to the image shown below, go to the Security tile to reissue your SSL certificate.
+If your account manager looks similar to the image shown below, go to the Security tile to reissue your SSL certificate.
 If you are having trouble reissuing your certificate, please contact customer support for assistance.

-You can manage the validation and installation process for your SSL Certificate through your Network Solutions® Account Manager.
-Once you have validated the SSL certificate, be sure to check out the SSL Certificate Validation Process for further assistance.
+You can manage the validation and installation process for your SSL certificate through your Network Solutions account manager.
+Once you have validated the SSL certificate, be sure to check out the SSL certificate validation process for further assistance.

-Security
+Security menu

 5. In the SSL Control Panel, click on Reissue.